drseg/swift-fsm/README.md

 }
 ```

-Here, `complexDecisionTree()` is a function that returns a `Bool`.
-If it is `true`, the transition is executed, and if it is not, nothing is executed.
+`complexDecisionTree()` is a function that returns a `Bool`.
+If `true`, the transition is executed, and if not, nothing is executed.

-The keyword `condition` is syntactically interchangeable with `matching` - it works with pipe and block syntax, and is chainable (conditions are `AND`-ed together).
+`condition` is syntactically interchangeable with `matching` - it works with pipe and block syntax, and is chainable.

-`matching` and `condition` blocks can also be combined freely:
+`matching` and `condition` can be combined freely:

 ```swift
 define(.locked) {